Eliav2/react-xarrows/README.md

 <summary markdown='span'> custom svg arrows - headShape and tailShape</summary>

-[//]: # (todo: add svg custom shapes docs!)

-new feature! you can customize the svg edges (head or tail) of the arrow. you can use predefined svg by passing string,one of `"arrow1" | "circle" | "heart"`
+you can customize the svg edges (head or tail) of the arrow. you can use predefined svg by passing string,one of `"arrow1" | "circle" | "heart"`

 #### simple usage: